 Like any other destination, one needs some basic guidelines or travel tips for Nagaland for a smooth and fun trip.
 These essential tips will be helpful in making your visit to this beautiful state unforgettable.

 I will now elaborate on each and every point separately.
 Nagaland is a state that is quite different from the Indian mainland.
 Hence it is extremely important that individuals visiting this part of the world for the first time have complete knowledge about the region.
-I hope my elaboration of the travel tips for Nagaland help you form a better connect with this state.
+I hope my elaboration of the travel tips for Nagaland helps you form a better connection with this state.

 Even though the weather is pleasant in Nagaland throughout the year, I’d say the optimal months to travel to Nagaland are between October and May.
 The heavy monsoons would have gone by till then and the chilly winter would slowly be taking root.